Malekpour99/handouts/Git/git.md

 # Remove a file from local working directory and git history
 git rm <file>

+# Remove a file from git history (keeps the file in your local working directory)
+git rm --cached <file>

 # Show what would be deleted (Dry Run)
 git clean -n